 People who fall into arrears or fail to pay their water bill

 In respect to a customer’s responsibility for paying their bills, SES Water has a regulatory requirement to provide a safe, maintained supply of fresh water to your property.
 In section 5 of our Water Charges Scheme, which is approved by our industry regulator, Ofwat, we explain that water charges are payable by the occupier of the premises, or the person who uses the supply, except where the owner of the premises is liable by enactment or by agreement with SES Water.
 Our Water Charges Scheme is further supported by the Water Industry Act 1991, which gives Water Companies the powers to charge and recover charges.
 This is referred to in Section 142 of the Water Industry Act 1991.

-The information that we hold about customers may be used to recover arrears in line with our regulatory obligations and in doing so we may use third party debt collection/ management companies and credit reference agencies to assist us where it is in our legitimate interest to do so.
+The information that we hold about customers may be used to recover arrears in line with our regulatory obligations and in doing so we may use third party debt collection/ management companies (including UK Search) and credit reference agencies to assist us where it is in our legitimate interest to do so.